Genital herpes symptoms

 What happens in an HSV infection?

 The herpes simplex virus (HSV) causes genital herpes.
-Most genital herpes is caused by infection of herpes simplex virus type 2 (HSV-2).
+There are two types – HSV-1 and HSV-2.
+Most genital herpes is caused by infection with herpes simplex virus type 1 (HSV-1).

 Once the virus enters through the skin, it travels along nerve paths.
 It may become dormant (inactive) in the nerves and remain there indefinitely.